Human Systems Strategist

 Explore the architecture →

-• Understand where HR infrastructure breaks under AI pressure
+• Identify where HR infrastructure breaks under AI pressure

 • Map the opportunity in decision-grade people data